Advice for victims of assault

 Being assaulted can have devastating and traumatic repercussions, which may result in life-long changes to your personality, health, lifestyle and mental well-being.

-Settlements range from £1,000 to £500,000 and are funded by taxpayers so that survivors can receive the support and rehabilitation they need.
+Settlements range from £1,000 to £500,000 and are funded by taxpayers so that survivors can receive the compensation they need.

 Compensation is awarded by the CICA to people who’ve suffered many different kinds of assault – including: